amboltio/DM-i-AI-2022/robot-robbers/README.md

 2. Robot speed (1 cashbag): 2 ticks / move
 3. Robot speed (2 cashbags): 3 ticks / move

-The number of cashbags on the screen always remains the same; when cashbags are deposited or taken away by scrooges, they will spawn again at random places on the map.
+The number of cashbags on the screen always remains the same.
+Cashbacks respawn when they are deposited or when they are taken away by scrooges.

 ### Scrooges
 <p align="left">